Confused-Tima/Image-Processor/EXP.md

 # Pheww!!!
 Finally done. 😮‍💨

 (Press `ctrl+shift+v` to view better if in vscode) (Apologies if my grammar is not correct or spelling mistakes, it's 2 in the morning.
-And I've covered only the main parts of the whole app and left lot of insignificant stuff)
+And I've covered only the main parts of the whole app and left lot of insignificant stuff like formatting/validating the methods in csv, or reading from .env files effectively, etc..)

 It is 12 in the midnight.
 I think I've been working on this for the entire day.
 It was a good project but the time limit was too low(1 day).